yazzy4/TinderClone/README.md

 ## CardView
 - Create a stack or deck of images
 - Populate first with default images
+- Gradient layer for name readability
-- Add pan gesture animation
+- Pan gesture animation gesture animation for swiping